 Thanks so much for booking a Guildford or Godalming headshot session with Hester Barnes Photography & Film.
-As a leading Surrey Brand Photographer I promised you are in safe hands.
+As a leading Surrey Brand Photographer I promise you are in safe hands.
 You might be feeling a little excited or nervous about your shoot so this guide will give you all the information you need to get the most out of our time together.